Domino joiner: History and description

 The compactness of a hand-operated tool, coupled with the focus on workflow efficiency is what allows the Domino mortising tools to service most use cases typically served by the simpler biscuit and dowel joint tools, expanding loose-tenon use cases significantly.

-In smaller businesses or with the DIY users, where industrial machinery is not available, a cabinetmaker may employ a Domino loose-tenon joint where other, less complicated but more laborious, joints would have to be employed otherwise.
+In smaller businesses or with the DIY users, where industrial machinery is not available, a cabinetmaker may employ a Domino loose-tenon joint where other less complicated but more laborious, and/or weaker joints would have to be employed otherwise.